 1974

-In 1974, America was buying its cars and TV sets from former enemies in Japan and Germany.
+In 1974, America was buying its cars and TVs from former enemies in Japan and Germany.
 The plants that once built them here had closed; so had the industries that supported them.
 Once mighty railroads had faltered, merged and failed anyway.
+Arab states had embargoed oil and we waited in long lines for gas.
 The economy was sliding into recession.
-Domestic industries and the middle class were rolling out of New York on an Interstate highway system that was not even 20 years old.
+Domestic industries and the middle class were rolling out of New York on the still-unfinished interstate highway system.
 The city itself was on the verge of bankruptcy.
 In and around New York, 1974 was a year between eras.
 The new one had not yet taken shape.
-All around were remnants of the old – including the west side of the Hudson River
+All around were remnants of the old.

 Former barge repair yard, North Bergen